topr/singleton-examples/README.md

 ### Thread-safe lazy initialized singleton

 The problem is that an out-of-order write may allow the instance reference to be returned before the singleton constructor is executed.
-That's why for full thread safety _double checked locking_ is being used in this implementation:
+That's why for full thread safety _double-checked locking_ is being used in this implementation:

 * `instance` has `volatile` keyword added
 * there is one check if singleton has been already initialized before synchronization